Types of Pre-Emergent Herbicides

 Liquid pre-emergent herbicides

-• Pre-emergents require less water to work.
+• Require less water to work

-• Liquid pre-emergents are faster working than granular pre-emergents.
+• Work faster than granular pre-emergents

-• You must follow specific measurements, which may be challenging for people who aren’t familiar with these chemicals.
+• You must follow specific measurements, which may be challenging for people who aren’t familiar with these chemicals

 Bottom line: For a precise, affordable, and even application of your pre-emergent herbicide, liquid formulas are your best bet.